-• Student information management system Infinite Campus or (SIMS)
+• Student information management system (SIMS) - integrated within the functionality of the State provided Infinite Campus program.

 The district assigns an individual to enter enrollment data and special education data.
 Individuals range from Educational Office Managers, Administrators, Special Education Directors/Teachers, Finance Managers or Title I Coordinators.
-Data is entered at admission, at discharge and as needed over the course of the student's placement. on a regular
+Data is entered on a regular basis.
 District Administrators and Special Education Coordinator are responsible for correcting low performance and noncompliance issues.
 The district will comply with all requests by the SEA for data submission that is instrumental in monitoring the performance of the student population with respect to state established performance goals and indicators, and will submit such data on a timely basis.